AradhyaStuti/Pathwise-Career-Intelligence/README.md

 - JWT in httpOnly cookies for auth
 - Groq (primary), Gemini / Cerebras / OpenRouter as fallbacks when Groq rate-limits

-## Notes

-- `.env` is gitignored.
-Don't commit your keys.
-- Roadmap generation is rate-limited to 10/day per user.
-- Resume parser handles PDF/DOCX/TXT.

-## TODO / one day

-- pagination on the leaderboard once there are more than ~50 users
-- cache market insights per role for like an hour, the LLM call is slow
-- image-only PDFs (scans) silently parse as empty — add an OCR fallback maybe
-- the synonym list in parser.js is hand-maintained, would be nice to seed it from a real ontology
-- mobile dashboard is still a bit tight, fix later